 Conversely, Jean-Luc Mélenchon would oppose a common defence policy as “Europe has been built for peace, not for war”.

-All eleven candidates will have a last occasion to exchange views during a final broadcast debate on 20 April.
+All eleven candidates will have a last occasion to exchange their views during a final broadcast debate on the 20th of April.
 However, it is not yet certain whether everyone will attend and whether the debate will even take place, in tune with this rather unusual campaign.

 With so many elections to keep track of, DeHavilland EU can help you make sense of the big picture with timely bulletins, briefings and analysis.
 Get in touch today to discover how we can help you take your public affairs practice further.